 What started as a two-week summer-only program that ministered to 150 youth grew into a year-round ministry that serves over 200 congregations in Eastern Iowa and nearly 10,000 youth and adults each year.
 Though there have been many changes over the years, the overall mission of the camp has remained the same.

-In the 1950’s…
+In the 1950s…

 …the only Lutheran Bible camps in Iowa were located in the northwest corner of the state.
-A group of clergy and lay people, who knew of the value of camping ministry, dreamed of developing a Lutheran cam in eastern Iowa.
+A group of clergy and lay people, who knew of the value of camping ministry, dreamed of developing a Lutheran cam in Eastern Iowa.
 They knew the strong influence camping had on the faith formation of our youth and how this growth in faith would benefit not only those who participated at Ewalu but also all the people and organizations that these campers shared with when they returned home.

 After considering several sites around Strawberry Point and Maquoketa, a committee of pastors was formed in 1958 and they made the recommendation that the camp be located near the Fayette/Clayton county line.
 The committee members visited several sites around Strawberry Point and Edgewood and secured the services of an architect for the proposed camp.
 Upon the advice of the pastors, a site was selected near Joy Springs in Clayton County.
-These visionaries rallied support, and the beautiful 280 acres site was purchased on January 26, 1961.
+These visionaries rallied support, and the beautiful 280-acre site was purchased on January 26, 1961.

 The Early Years

 By the summer of 1961, a large meeting tent was set up for a two-week camping session: the first summer of Lutheran camping ministry in eastern Iowa.
 In November, the first board of directors was formed for the camp and two priorities were evident from the outset: the need to construct program space AND the need for a dynamic camp director.
 In 1962, the “Great Hall” named Cedar Lodge was constructed, in no small part due to volunteers.
+Click here to see the campaign to renovate Cedar Lodge so it can serve campers for decades to come!

 In the early years of the camp, each conference of churches brought their youth for a specific week.
 Conference pastors determined the program for their week, and summer staff provided assistance.
-By the mid-1960’s, however, conference camping yielded to “open” camping; Ewalu created the programs and individual campers chose when they wanted to attend camp which made the role of the summer counselor more important.
+By the mid-1960s, however, conference camping yielded to “open” camping; Ewalu created the programs and individual campers chose when they wanted to attend camp, which made the role of the summer counselor more important.
 By 1967, summer camp had grown to over 1,000 campers with over 40 summer staff.

 Building & Supporting the Ministry